jamierocks/jamierocks.uk-old/source/_posts/Introducing-NeptunePowered.md

 ## What is Neptune?
   Neptune is an implementation of [CanaryLib](http://canarymod.net/) for 'vanilla' Minecraft.
+  You may think this is exactly the same as CanaryMod, however the two differ in the way they are implemented.

 ## What is Arno
   Arno is an implementation of [CanaryLib](http://canarymod.net/) for [Minecraft Forge](http://www.minecraftforge.net/).